What is an oil solidifier?

 Once oil is solidified, it is very easy to manage and remove with simple tools such as rakes, shovels and nets.
 The solidified oil can be recycled for use in asphalt or various other industrial applications.

-What are the advantages of oil solidifiers compared to traditional cleanup methods?
+What are the advantages of oil solidifiers or adsorbents compared to traditional cleanup methods?

 Traditional oil spill cleanup methods such as vacuum trucks and skimmers are very expensive and require a lot of manpower.
 The cleanup process is often slow, and transporting water for processing is often needed.